ToshioCP/Gtk4-tutorial/doc/Readme_for_developers.md

     ![sample image](../image/sample_image.png){width=10cm height=6cm}

-The size between left brace abd right brace is used in latex file and it is not fit to GFM syntax.
+The size between left brace and right brace is used in latex file and it is not fit to GFM syntax.
 So the size is removed in the conversion above.

 If a src.md file has relative URL link, it will be changed by conversion.